IDSGAN: Generative Adversarial Networks for Attack Generation against Intrusion Detection: Empirical Evaluation

-In the research about the ability and robustness of IDSGAN, the amount of the unmodified features is a significant factor which decides the success of the adversarial attacks by our purposed model.
-To evaluate the relationship between IDSGAN and the amount of unmodified features, the contrast experiments are done on DoS, U2R and R2L, altering the number of the unmodified features.
-With the consideration that the functional features of each attack are the fewest features representing the attack function, the only way to alter the amount of unmodified features is to add nonfunctional features on the base of the functional features.
-To test the integral influence of adding potential features on IDSGAN, these added unmodified features are chosen from each of the other feature sets randomly.
-The ratios of the added features in the rest of the sets are the same.
-The added unmodified features in experiments are listed below.
+The number of the modified features is an influential factor that significantly affects our proposed model's success in adversarial attacks.
+To evaluate its robustness, we conducted the contrast tests on DoS, U2R, and R2L, altering the number of the modified features and measuring such impact.
+Given that the attack with the fewest unmodified features is the scenario with only retaining this attack's functional features representing the attack function, the way to alter the number of modified features is adding some nonfunctional features into the group of the unmodified features.
+All of the nonfunctional features were modified features in Section \ref{sect:Measurement_in_diff_attacks}.
+We randomly picked 50\% of features from each nonfunctional feature set as the added unmodified features in the contrast tests.